Artist - Researcher - Educator

 Painting & Drawing

 Tiina has been an instructor, teaching assistant, and guest lecturer at the undergraduate level.
-She has taught courses in visual arts for teacher candidates at Queen's University, and has supervised ECE student teachers in their placement settings.
+She has taught courses in visual arts for teacher candidates at Queen's University and has supervised ECE teacher candidates in their practicum placements.

 NEWS & EVENTS